dogaegeozden/kotlin_projects/README.md

 If you want to use Atom text editor to write kotlin applications.
 Install the language-kotlin package to see typing errors, auto code completion advises and etc. Write your app save it as appname.kt.
 Compile and run it as it described in Usage section.

 # Mobile Applications
-You can buy my mobile application from the fallowing [link][developerprofile].
+You can buy my mobile applications from the fallowing [link][developerprofile].

 [developerprofile]: https://play.google.com/store/apps/dev?id=5106309994896081965